Airtight glass storage jars in a warm wooden cabinet

 Storing Cannabis For Travel

-Daily possession cap compliance.
-3 ounces of flower or 24 grams of concentrate maximum.
+Mind the possession limit.
+New York's commonly cited limit is up to 3 ounces of flower or 24 grams of concentrate.

 09